Setup And Installation Of Venus 1500 Notes

 Well, here we are again.
 Another month another post.
 Except this time it isn’t a project as much as it will be a repository of some information that I would like to share.
 So this isn’t going to be a single-flowing article.

 A couple of months ago, I was asked if I could look at an electric sign and see if I could get it working.
 This was after they had already called the help desk and gotten nowhere.
 However, they were able to determine their USB to RS-232 adapter was working.
 So I was asked if I could assist and do some digging.
 And those efforts bore fruit this time.
-So with that in mind, this post exits as a cleaner form of the notes I took while doing that.
+So with that in mind, this post exists as a cleaner form of the notes I took while doing that.

 Table of Contents